Cizerl/i3BlocksScripts/README.md

 ## Battery-Module

 The battery module displays the current charge percent of your battery/batteries.
+If your batteries have varying capacities the program won't just add up and divide the charge percentage numbers, but instead will calculate the real combined capacity of them and display a more accurate percentage number.
 The exponent next to the battery icon is used to indicate how many batteries are currently used:
  * **One Battery:** ![One Battery](/images/singleBattery80.png) &nbsp;&nbsp;&nbsp; **Two Batteries:** ![Two Batteries](/images/battery80.png)